ehem/kdztools/README.txt

 [+] Extracting system_9554936.bin to system.image
 $

-At this point you can modify out/system.image to your liking.
+The theory was at this point you can modify out/system.image to your liking.
 For this particular device (LG H901), system.image is an EXT4 filesystem.
 Many tools exist for modifying EXT4 filesystems and these should work fine.

 The next step would be reconstructing the file.
 There are three steps, turning the files into chunks, merging them together into a DZ file, and then merging